 This September marks the 74th anniversary of the first songs recorded for the Cincinnati label, King Records.
 In September 1943, Syd Nathan convinced two WLW radio performers, Grandpa Jones and Merle Travis, to go along with his latest brainstorm - a record company based in Cincinnati.
-This four-song session would lead to King Records producing nearly 30 years of music in all genres while based out of the Queen City.
-September will be a month long celebration, honoring the founding of Syd’s company, and its contribution to American music, with events planned for every weekend.
-Over 30 events (mostly free) include concerts, displays, author visits, album listening parties, radio shows, and even a chance to buy your own King vinyl or compact discs at a discounted price.
+This four-song session would lead to King Records producing nearly 30 years of music in all genres while based in the Queen City.
+September will be a month-long celebration, honoring the founding of Syd’s company and its contribution to American music, with events planned for every weekend.
+30+ events (mostly free) include concerts, displays, author visits, album listening parties, radio shows, and even a chance to buy your own King vinyl or compact discs at a discounted price.

 SPREAD THE WORD! | Facebook | Twitter